Skip to content

 About the author

-Ezra LinwoodEzra Linwood covers technology wealth, venture capital economics, and the intersection of Silicon Valley capital with political influence for Neon Hollywood.
+Ezra LinwoodEzra Linwood covers technology wealth, venture capital economics, and the financial architecture of Silicon Valley for Neon Hollywood.